-Workshops take place over a weekend, include both Saturday and Sunday, roughly from 10-4 PM with a 90 minute break for lunch.
-Workshops will be capped at twelve students, and focus on craft, narrative choices, and discussion of student manuscripts, distributed and read in advance.
-The weekend will usually include an event that’s open to the public, either a reading or craft lecture.
+Workshops take place over a weekend, include both Saturday and Sunday, from (approximately) 10AM-4PM with a 75 minute break for lunch.
+Each student is given 30 minutes of instructor-focused workshop discussion and written comments on their work.
+Workshops are capped at twelve students, and student manuscripts are distributed and read in advance.
+There is also a craft lecture during every workshop.

 There is a reading and/or cocktail party the Friday before the workshop, so that everyone has a chance to meet and chat.
 While the workshop focus is serious, the vibe is open and welcoming.
 If you are traveling to or new to Sacramento or Master Teacher workshops, the series facilitator Valerie Fioravanti will make sure you are welcomed and introduced to other writers before workshop begins.